Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European

 \subsection{Applied Energy System Model}

-This work applies a comprehensive energy system model to assess different reactor concepts.
+This work applies a comprehensive energy system model to assess different reactor concepts \citep{goke_liquid_2025}.
 It utilizes the AnyMOD.jl framework for energy system modeling \cite{goke_anymodjl_2021}.
 Fig. \ref{fig:overMod} gives an overview of the energy vectors in the model.
 Sources of primary energy supply in the left column include nuclear and renewables, i.e., solar, wind, hydro, and biomass.
 The middle column of Fig. \ref{fig:overMod} lists the secondary energy carriers that can be generated from the primary supply and include electricity, district heat, and various synthetic fuels, including hydrogen, synthetic methane, and methanol.
 Finally, the right column shows the types of final energy demand that the model must cover.
 These include final demands for electricity, space heat, and process heat, respectively.
-The demand for process heat is further subdivided into three levels: low temperature up to 100°C, medium temperature from 100°C to 500°C, and high temperature above 500°C. Finally, the model also covers the demand for transport services, specifically private road, public road, and public rail transport for passengers and freight transport on heavy road, light road, and rail.
-As indicated in the figure, the model considers nuclear power not just as a source of electricity but also for the provision of district and process heat, as described in Section \ref{method_technologies}. \citep{goke_flexible_2023}
+The demand for process heat is further subdivided into three levels: low temperature up to 100°C, medium temperature from 100°C to 500°C, and high temperature above 500°C. In addition, the model also covers the demand for transport services, specifically private road, public road, and public rail transport for passengers and freight transport on heavy road, light road, and rail.
+Finally, it includes an exogenous fuel demand covering aviation, navigation, and feedstocks in the industry.
+As indicated in the figure, the model considers nuclear power not just as a source of electricity but also for the provision of district and process heat, as described in Section \ref{method_technologies}.